Ries1ing/-CameraComponent/README.md

 ### Techincal Skills

 This section is under construction and will need more thought.
+Here are some broad things th